 Petroleum is the main source of energy for transportation

-In 2019, petroleum products accounted for about 91% of the total U.S. transportation sector energy use.
-Biofuels, such as ethanol and biodiesel, contributed about 5%.
+In 2020, petroleum products accounted for about 90% of the total U.S. transportation sector energy use.
+Biofuels, such as ethanol and biomass-based diesel/distillates, contributed about 5%.
 Natural gas accounted for about 3%, most of which was used in natural gas pipeline compressors.
 Electricity provided less than 1% of total transportation sector energy use and nearly all of that in mass transit systems.

 Gasoline is the most commonly used U.S. transportation fuel

 Gasoline is the dominant transportation fuel in the United States, followed by distillate fuels (mostly diesel fuel) and jet fuel.
 Gasoline includes aviation gasoline and motor gasoline.
-Motor gasoline includes petroleum gasoline and fuel ethanol added to petroleum gasoline.
+Finished motor gasoline includes petroleum gasoline and fuel ethanol.
 Fuel ethanol includes ethanol (a biofuel) and petroleum denaturants.
-The petroleum component of gasoline (excluding ethanol) accounted for 53% of total U.S. transportation energy use in 2019.
-Distillate fuels, mostly diesel, accounted for 22%, and jet fuel for 12%.
+On an energy content basis, finished motor gasoline accounted for 62% of total U.S. transportation energy use in 2020, while distillate fuels, mostly diesel, accounted for 24%, and jet fuel accounted for 10%.

 Biofuels are added to petroleum fuels

-Biofuels include ethanol and biodiesel, which were actually some of the first fuels for automobiles but were replaced by petroleum gasoline and petroleum diesel fuel.
-Today, most of finished motor gasoline contains up to 10% ethanol by volume, and biodiesel and renewable diesel are available in most states.
-In 2019, total biofuels consumption accounted for about 5% of total U.S. transportation sector energy consumption, with ethanol's share at about 4% and biodiesel’s and renewable diesel’s combined share at about 1%.
+Ethanol and biodiesel were actually some of the first fuels for automobiles but were replaced by gasoline and diesel fuel made from crude oil.
+Today, most of finished motor gasoline contains up to 10% ethanol by volume.
+Most of biomass-based diesel consumption is in blends with petroleum diesel.
+In 2020, total biofuels consumption accounted for about 5% of total U.S. transportation sector energy consumption, with ethanol's share at about 4% and biodiesel’s and renewable diesel’s combined share at about 1%.